peteroupc/peteroupc.github.io/randmisc.md

 [^54]: Marshall, A.W. and Olkin, I., 1997.
 A new method for adding a parameter to a family of distributions with application to the exponential and Weibull families.
 Biometrika, 84(3), pp.641-652.

+[^55]: Rogers, W.H., Tukey, J.W., "Understanding some long-tailed statistical distributions", _Statistica Neerlandica_ 26(3), 1972.

-[^55]: Rady,  E.H.A.,  Hassanein,  W.A.,  Elhaddad,  T.A., "The power Lomax distribution with an application to bladder cancer data", (2016).
+[^56]: Rady,  E.H.A.,  Hassanein,  W.A.,  Elhaddad,  T.A., "The power Lomax distribution with an application to bladder cancer data", (2016).

-[^56]: Castellares, F., Lemonte, A.J., Moreno, G., "On the two-parameter Bell-Touchard discrete distribution", _Communications in Statistics
+[^57]: Castellares, F., Lemonte, A.J., Moreno, G., "On the two-parameter Bell-Touchard discrete distribution", _Communications in Statistics
     - Theory and Methods_ 4, (2020).

-[^57]: The similar Bell&ndash;Touchard process is the sum of the first _N_ variates from an infinite sequence of zero-truncated Poisson(_a_) random variates, where _N_ is the number of events of a Poisson process with rate _b_\*exp(_a_)&minus;_b_ (Freud, T., Rodriguez, P.M., "[**The Bell-Touchard counting process**](https://arxiv.org/abs/2203.16737v2)", arXiv:2203.16737v2 [math.PR], 2022).
+[^58]: The similar Bell&ndash;Touchard process is the sum of the first _N_ variates from an infinite sequence of zero-truncated Poisson(_a_) random variates, where _N_ is the number of events of a Poisson process with rate _b_\*exp(_a_)&minus;_b_ (Freud, T., Rodriguez, P.M., "[**The Bell-Touchard counting process**](https://arxiv.org/abs/2203.16737v2)", arXiv:2203.16737v2 [math.PR], 2022).

-[^58]: Buddana, Amrutha, and Tomasz J. Kozubowski.
+[^59]: Buddana, Amrutha, and Tomasz J. Kozubowski.
 "Discrete Pareto distributions."
 Economic Quality Control 29, no. 2 (2014): 143-156.

-[^59]: Batsidis, A., Lemonte, A.J., "On Goodness-of-Fit Tests for the Neyman Type A Distribution", REVSTAT-Statistical Journal (accepted Nov.
+[^60]: Batsidis, A., Lemonte, A.J., "On Goodness-of-Fit Tests for the Neyman Type A Distribution", REVSTAT-Statistical Journal (accepted Nov.
 2021).

-[^60]: Kudryavtsev, A.A., "On the representation of gamma-exponential and generalized negative binomial distributions", Inform.
+[^61]: Kudryavtsev, A.A., "On the representation of gamma-exponential and generalized negative binomial distributions", Inform.
 Appl.
 13 (2019)

-[^61]: Saha, M., et al., "[**The extended xgamma distribution**](https://arxiv.org/abs/1909.01103)", arXiv:1909.01103 [math.ST], 2019.
+[^62]: Saha, M., et al., "[**The extended xgamma distribution**](https://arxiv.org/abs/1909.01103)", arXiv:1909.01103 [math.ST], 2019.

-[^62]: McNeil, et al., "Quantitative risk management", 2010.
+[^63]: McNeil, et al., "Quantitative risk management", 2010.

-[^63]: Azzalini, A., Capitanio, A., "Distributions generated by perturbation of symmetry with emphasis on a multivariate skew t‐distribution."
+[^64]: Azzalini, A., Capitanio, A., "Distributions generated by perturbation of symmetry with emphasis on a multivariate skew t‐distribution."
 Journal of the Royal Statistical Society: Series B (Statistical Methodology) 65, no. 2 (2003): 367-389.

-[^64]: Azzalini, A., "An overview on the progeny of the skew-normal family&mdash; A personal perspective", Journal of Multivariate Analysis 188, March 2022.
+[^65]: Azzalini, A., "An overview on the progeny of the skew-normal family&mdash; A personal perspective", Journal of Multivariate Analysis 188, March 2022.

-[^65]: Azzalini, Adelchi.
+[^66]: Azzalini, Adelchi.
 "A class of distributions which includes the normal ones."
 Scandinavian journal of statistics (1985): 171-178.

-[^66]: Gómez-Déniz, Emilio, and E. Calderín-Ojeda. "[**On the usefulness of the logarithmic skew normal distribution for describing claims size data**](https://www.hindawi.com/journals/mpe/2020/1420618/)."
+[^67]: Gómez-Déniz, Emilio, and E. Calderín-Ojeda. "[**On the usefulness of the logarithmic skew normal distribution for describing claims size data**](https://www.hindawi.com/journals/mpe/2020/1420618/)."
 Mathematical Problems in Engineering 2020 (2020).
 Lin and Stoyanov (2009, "The logarithmic skew-normal distributions are moment-indeterminate", _Journal of Applied Probability_ 46) studied the logarithmic skew normal distribution with _&mu;_=0 and _&sigma;_=1.

-[^67]: Hahn, Eugene D. "The Tilted Beta-Binomial Distribution in Overdispersed Data: Maximum Likelihood and Bayesian Estimation."
+[^68]: Hahn, Eugene D. "The Tilted Beta-Binomial Distribution in Overdispersed Data: Maximum Likelihood and Bayesian Estimation."
 Journal of Statistical Theory and Practice 16, no. 3 (2022): 1-22.

-[^68]: Rubio, F.J. and Steel, M.F.J.
+[^69]: Rubio, F.J. and Steel, M.F.J.
 (2020), The family of two-piece distributions.
 Significance, 17: 12-13. [**https://doi.org/10.1111/j.1740-9713.2020.01352.x**](https://doi.org/10.1111/j.1740-9713.2020.01352.x)

-[^69]: A. Tesei and C. S. Regazzoni, “The asymmetric generalized Gaussian function: a new HOS-based model for generic noise PDFs,” in Proceedings of 8th Workshop on Statistical Signal and Array Processing, Corfu, Greece, Jun.
+[^70]: A. Tesei and C. S. Regazzoni, “The asymmetric generalized Gaussian function: a new HOS-based model for generic noise PDFs,” in Proceedings of 8th Workshop on Statistical Signal and Array Processing, Corfu, Greece, Jun.
 1996, pp. 210-213

-[^70]: Sadeghi, Parastoo, and Mehdi Korki.
+[^71]: Sadeghi, Parastoo, and Mehdi Korki.
 "Offset-Symmetric Gaussians for Differential Privacy." arXiv preprint arXiv:2110.06412 (2021).

-[^71]: Henze, Norbert.
+[^72]: Henze, Norbert.
 "A probabilistic representation of the 'skew-normal' distribution."
 Scandinavian journal of statistics (1986): 271-275.
 SNE(_&lambda;_,0) is distributed as Azzalini's skew normal distribution.

-[^72]: Francis-Staite, Kelli, and Langford White. "[**Analysis of sojourn time distributions for semi-Markov models**](https://arxiv.org/abs/2206.10865)", arXiv:2206.10865 (2022).
+[^73]: Francis-Staite, Kelli, and Langford White. "[**Analysis of sojourn time distributions for semi-Markov models**](https://arxiv.org/abs/2206.10865)", arXiv:2206.10865 (2022).

-[^73]: Kozubowski, Tomasz J., and Krzysztof Podgórski.
+[^74]: Kozubowski, Tomasz J., and Krzysztof Podgórski.
 "A generalized Sibuya distribution."
 Annals of the Institute of Statistical Mathematics 70, no. 4 (2018): 855-887.

-[^74]: If _&nu;_ = 0, this is the ordinary Sibuya distribution.
+[^75]: If _&nu;_ = 0, this is the ordinary Sibuya distribution.

-[^75]: Agarwal, A., Pandey, H., "Himanshu distribution and its applications", Bulletin of Mathematics and Statistics Research 10(4), 2022.
+[^76]: Agarwal, A., Pandey, H., "Himanshu distribution and its applications", Bulletin of Mathematics and Statistics Research 10(4), 2022.

-[^76]: Hahn, E.D., López Martín, M.d.M., "Robust project management with the tilted beta distribution", 2015.
+[^77]: Hahn, E.D., López Martín, M.d.M., "Robust project management with the tilted beta distribution", 2015.

-[^77]: Devroye, L., Gravel, C., "[**Random variate generation using only finitely many unbiased, independently and identically distributed random bits**](https://arxiv.org/abs/1502.02539v6)", arXiv:1502.02539v6  [cs.IT], 2020.
+[^78]: Devroye, L., Gravel, C., "[**Random variate generation using only finitely many unbiased, independently and identically distributed random bits**](https://arxiv.org/abs/1502.02539v6)", arXiv:1502.02539v6  [cs.IT], 2020.

-[^78]: A Lipschitz continuous function, with Lipschitz constant _L_, is a continuous function such that _f_(_x_) and _f_(_y_) are no more than _L_\*_&epsilon;_ apart whenever _x_ and _y_ are points in the domain that are no more than _&epsilon;_ apart.
+[^79]: A Lipschitz continuous function, with Lipschitz constant _L_, is a continuous function such that _f_(_x_) and _f_(_y_) are no more than _L_\*_&epsilon;_ apart whenever _x_ and _y_ are points in the domain that are no more than _&epsilon;_ apart.
 Roughly speaking, the function's slope is no "steeper" than that of _L_\*_x_.

-[^79]: Ker-I Ko makes heavy use of the inverse modulus of continuity in his complexity theory, for example, "Computational complexity of roots of real functions."
+[^80]: Ker-I Ko makes heavy use of the inverse modulus of continuity in his complexity theory, for example, "Computational complexity of roots of real functions."
 In _30th Annual Symposium on Foundations of Computer Science_, pp. 204-209.
 IEEE Computer Society, 1989.

-[^80]: Here is a sketch of the proof: Because the quantile function _Q_(_x_) is continuous on a closed interval, it's uniformly continuous there.
+[^81]: Here is a sketch of the proof: Because the quantile function _Q_(_x_) is continuous on a closed interval, it's uniformly continuous there.
 That's why there is a positive function _&omega;_<sup>&minus;1</sup>(_&epsilon;_) such that _Q_(_x_) is less than _&epsilon;_-away from _Q_(_y_), for every _&epsilon;_&gt;0, whenever _x_ and _y_ lie in that interval and whenever _x_ is less than _&omega;_<sup>&minus;1</sup>(_&epsilon;_)-away from _y_.
 The inverse modulus of continuity is one such function, which is formed by inverting a modulus of continuity admitted by _Q_, as long as that modulus is continuous and strictly increasing on that interval to make that modulus invertible.
 Finally, max(0, ceil(&minus;ln(_z_)/ln(_&beta;_))) is an upper bound on the number of base-_&beta;_ fractional digits needed to store 1/_z_ with an error of at most _&epsilon;_.

-[^81]: A [**_Hölder continuous_**](https://en.wikipedia.org/wiki/Hölder_condition) function  (with _M_ being the _Hölder constant_ and _&alpha;_ being the _Hölder exponent_) is a continuous function _f_ such that _f_(_x_) and _f_(_y_) are no more than _M_\*_&delta;_<sup>_&alpha;_</sup> apart whenever _x_ and _y_ are in the function's domain and no more than _&delta;_ apart.<br>Here, _&alpha;_ satisfies 0 &lt; _&alpha;_ &le; 1.<br>Roughly speaking, the function's "steepness" is no greater than that of _M_\*_x_<sup>_&alpha;_</sup>.
+[^82]: A [**_Hölder continuous_**](https://en.wikipedia.org/wiki/Hölder_condition) function  (with _M_ being the _Hölder constant_ and _&alpha;_ being the _Hölder exponent_) is a continuous function _f_ such that _f_(_x_) and _f_(_y_) are no more than _M_\*_&delta;_<sup>_&alpha;_</sup> apart whenever _x_ and _y_ are in the function's domain and no more than _&delta;_ apart.<br>Here, _&alpha;_ satisfies 0 &lt; _&alpha;_ &le; 1.<br>Roughly speaking, the function's "steepness" is no greater than that of _M_\*_x_<sup>_&alpha;_</sup>.

-[^82]: Knuth, Donald E. and Andrew Chi-Chih Yao.
+[^83]: Knuth, Donald E. and Andrew Chi-Chih Yao.
 "The complexity of nonuniform random number generation", in _Algorithms and Complexity: New Directions and Recent Results_, 1976.

-[^83]: Jacob, P.E., Thiery, A.H., "On nonnegative unbiased estimators", Ann.
+[^84]: Jacob, P.E., Thiery, A.H., "On nonnegative unbiased estimators", Ann.
 Statist., Volume 43, Number 2 (2015), 769-784.

-[^84]: Duvignau, R., 2015.
+[^85]: Duvignau, R., 2015.
 Maintenance et simulation de graphes aléatoires dynamiques (Doctoral dissertation, Université de Bordeaux).

-[^85]: There are many distributions that can be sampled using the oracle, often with the help of randomness extraction methods, but then these distributions won't use the unknown number of faces in general.
+[^86]: There are many distributions that can be sampled using the oracle, often with the help of randomness extraction methods, but then these distributions won't use the unknown number of faces in general.
 Duvignau proved Theorem 5.2 for an oracle that outputs _arbitrary_ but still distinct items, as opposed to integers, but this case can be reduced to the integer case (see section 4.1.3).

-[^86]: Keane,  M.  S.,  and  O'Brien,  G.  L., "A Bernoulli factory", _ACM Transactions on Modeling and Computer Simulation_ 4(2), 1994.
+[^87]: Keane,  M.  S.,  and  O'Brien,  G.  L., "A Bernoulli factory", _ACM Transactions on Modeling and Computer Simulation_ 4(2), 1994.

-[^87]: Lee, A., Doucet, A. and Łatuszyński, K., 2014. "[**Perfect simulation using atomic regeneration with application to Sequential Monte Carlo**](https://arxiv.org/abs/1407.5770v1)", arXiv:1407.5770v1  [stat.CO].
+[^88]: Lee, A., Doucet, A. and Łatuszyński, K., 2014. "[**Perfect simulation using atomic regeneration with application to Sequential Monte Carlo**](https://arxiv.org/abs/1407.5770v1)", arXiv:1407.5770v1  [stat.CO].

-[^88]: Akahira, M., & Koike, K. (1998).
+[^89]: Akahira, M., & Koike, K. (1998).
 On the properties of statistical sequential decision procedures.
 Sugaku expositions, 11(2).

-[^89]: AKAHIRA, Masafumi, Kei TAKEUCHI, and Ken-ichi KOIKE.
+[^90]: AKAHIRA, Masafumi, Kei TAKEUCHI, and Ken-ichi KOIKE.
 "Unbiased estimation in sequential binomial sampling",  Rep. Stat.
 Appl.
 Res., JUSE 39 1-13, 1992.

-[^90]: Singh (1964, "Existence of unbiased estimates", Sankhyā A 26) claimed that an estimation algorithm with expected value $f(\lambda)$ exists given an oracle of variates with unknown mean $\lambda$ if there are polynomials that converge pointwise to $f$, and Bhandari and Bose (1990, "Existence of unbiased estimates in sequential binomial experiments", Sankhyā A 52) claimed necessary conditions for those algorithms.
+[^91]: Singh (1964, "Existence of unbiased estimates", Sankhyā A 26) claimed that an estimation algorithm with expected value $f(\lambda)$ exists given an oracle of variates with unknown mean $\lambda$ if there are polynomials that converge pointwise to $f$, and Bhandari and Bose (1990, "Existence of unbiased estimates in sequential binomial experiments", Sankhyā A 52) claimed necessary conditions for those algorithms.
 However, Akahira et al. (1992) questioned the claims of both papers, and the latter paper underwent a correction, which I haven't seen (Sankhyā A 55, 1993).

 <a id=License></a>